Family History For All. Learn all about tracing your family tree. Beginners guide to tracing your family history

 Archives may be sited within your local library, or may have their own building elsewhere.
 You should get information about this at the library.

 However, The Family and Local History Handbook... (click the link to purchase a copy), lists many resources, including, registrars of Births; Marriages; and Deaths, record offices; archives and many more.
-In fact it could well be the best £10's worth, that you ever spend on your hobby.
+In fact it could well be the best 10 pound's worth, that you ever spend on your hobby.
 It will be especially useful if your 'tree' has spread it's roots further than your local boundary!, as it covers the whole of the UK.
 It really is great value with it's 448 pages (current edition).

 When visiting any archives or library research rooms, it is advisable to telephone first, to ensure there is a reader available, as these are sometimes limited in number.
 Phone numbers and other contact details, are in the aforementioned book.
 The last thing you want, is to be turned away, after travelling many miles to a record office.